Ulster Football Championship's pulse still beating

 The Ulster Football Championship remains alive.......long live the Ulster Championship.

-After all the chat about the 'real football' starting when the shiny new Super 16s begin next month, the battle for the Anglo-Celtic Cup was in danger of starting to look almost irrelevant after the two opening mismatches which saw Armagh outclass Antrim last weekend and Derry put Saturday's contest against Fermanagh to bed by the 26th minute.
+After all the chat about the 'real football' starting when the shiny new Super 16s begin next month, the battle for the Anglo-Celt Cup was in danger of starting to look almost irrelevant after the two opening mismatches which saw Armagh outclass Antrim last weekend and Derry put Saturday's contest against Fermanagh to bed by the 26th minute.

 But we didn't reckon on the doughty men of Monaghan who had the Ulster Championship's pulse going strongly again at Healy Park after an astonishing finale as Ryan O'Toole's 76th-minute goal clinched a dramatic 2-17 to 1-18 victory over Tyrone which sent the Farney faithful into raptures.